 The primary goal of CBTS is the training of future pastors.
 This training involves a partnership between Covenant Baptist Theological Seminary and local churches.
 In addition to the 92 hours of academic instruction, the program mandates a minimum of 500 hours of pastoral mentoring and practical experience, overseen by one or more of the student's pastors.
-This character-molding, hands-on aspect of training is structured around the biblical qualifications of 1 Timothy 3 and Titus 1 and includes a quarterly assessment of the student regarding his progress in godliness and service.
+This character-molding, hands on aspect of training is structured around the biblical qualifications of 1 Timothy 3 and Titus 1 and includes an annual assessment of the student regarding his progress in godliness and service.

 This pastoral mentoring should expose the student to the full range of pastoral responsibilities and provide opportunity for practical experience and assessment from the mentor.
-Each semester, the mentor and student should develop an agreed upon plan concerning specific responsibilities and opportunities (see examples below).
-The student is responsible to record the dates/hours, have them verified by their mentor, and submit them to the registrar at the end of each semester.
+Each semester, the mentor and student should develop an agreed upon plan concerning specific responsibilities and opportunities (some examples provided).
+The student is responsible to record the dates/hours, have them verified by their mentor, and submit them on CBTS Pathway by July of each year.